Max Schneider (footballer): Union Omaha

 On 18 July 2024, USL League One club Union Omaha announced they had signed Schneider on loan from Indy Eleven.
 He made his debut for the club on 19 July in a 2–0 loss to Northern Colorado Hailstorm FC in the USL Jägermeister Cup, replacing forward Zeiko Lewis in the 62nd minute.
 Schneider made his league debut for the club on 27 July, in a 1–0 home loss to Chattanooga Red Wolves SC.
 Schneider made his first start for Omaha in a 1–0 win over Central Valley Fuego FC on 9 August.
 Indy Eleven announced they had temporarily recalled Schneider from his loan on 22 August 2024.
 Schneider returned on loan with Omaha by their next match, a 3–1 home victory over Central Valley Fuego FC on 26 August.

 Schneider scored the opening goal in Union Omaha's 3–0 victory over Spokane Velocity FC in the USL League One playoffs final on 17 November 2024, striking in the 3rd minute.
 His winning goal guaranteed Omaha as the first team in league history to win multiple playoff titles.

 Schneider joined Omaha on a permanent basis ahead of the 2025 season.
 He started in Omaha's season opening 0–3 defeat away to Greenville Triumph SC on March 12, 2025.
 He scored his first regular season goal for the club on 29 March, in a 3–1 away victory over South Georgia Tormenta FC.
 Schneider ended the 2025 regular season with 33 total appearances, including 27 league appearances, and 3 total goals.

+Tampa Bay Rowdies

+On 5 December 2025, USL Championship club the Tampa Bay Rowdies announced they had signed Schneider ahead of the 2026 season.